vectordotdev/vector/docs/tutorials/lognamespacing.md

 user to specify the `topic_key` - the field name that will contain the kafka `topic` the event was consumed from.
 - Other sources just hardcode this value.
-For example the `dnstap` source creates an event with an object, most of these field names are hardcoded.
+For example the `dnstap` source creates an event with an object where most of the field names are hardcoded.

 #### metadata_key